What is Reiki?

 More about finding the “right” Reiki practitioners and teacher for you and how Reiki can benefit you in future articles!

 Curious to try out Reiki?
-Learn more about my Reiki treatments HERE and current group classes HERE.
+Learn more about my Reiki Energy Healing treatments in Hong Kong HERE and current group classes HERE.
 Additionally I'll be teaching on Saturday, September 22, 2018 at the upcoming IRIS Festival in Hong Kong from 5:20pm-6:20pm.
 And starting in October, I'll be teaching group Reiki & Meditation at the new Enhale Meditation Studio in Central too, schedule to be announced soon!